Maksim2498/poms/server/docs/api-schema.md

 ## About

 This document contains detailed description on all supported API methods and their format.
-Every API method URI shown here is relative to `http.apiPrefix` configuration option which defaults to `/api`.

 ## Methods

 The following is a complete API method list.
+Every API method URI shown here is relative to `http.apiPrefix` configuration option which defaults to `/api`.
+Data interchange format is `JSON`.
+Server will respond with JSON on every valid request.
+Request and response `JSON` structure is described here as `TypeScript` data type.

 ### Authentication